nnennajohn/agent/docs/setup.md

 The agent by default only needs a `chat` model to be configured.
 However, for vector search, you'll need a `textEmbedding` model.
 A `name` is helpful to attribute each message to a specific agent.
-Other options are defaults that can be overridden at each LLM callsite.
+Other options are defaults that can be over-ridden at each LLM call-site.

 ```ts
 import { tool } from "ai";